openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

                             --save-model-to outputs
                             --work-dir outputs/logs
                             --gpus 1

+To start multi-gpu training, list the indexes of gpus you want to train on or omit `gpus` parameter, so training will run on all available GPUs.

 If you created ``data.yaml`` file in previous step, you can simplify the training by passing it in ``--data`` parameter: